atowey01/aislingtowey/README.md

 <p>A Data Scientist with 3+ years of data science experience and 2+ years management consulting experience.
 Most recently worked at an AI focused start-up creating text classification, anomaly detection and sentiment analysis models for customer service clients.
 Previously worked at Deloitte Dublin as part of the Strategy & Operations consulting team.
 Highly proficient in Python and SQL.
-Completed a MSc in Data Analytics from Queen’s University Belfast.
+Completed a MSc in Data Analytics from Queen’s University, Belfast.
 Native English speaker with limited proficiency in Mandarin Chinese.</p>
 <br/>
 <a href="ie.linkedin.com/in/aislingtowey/">View My LinkedIn Profile</a>
 <br/>